-Check out this ridiculously creamy homemade mac and cheese recipe that features real cheese yet doesn't separate when reheated!
+Check out this ridiculously creamy homemade mac and cheese recipe with cream cheese, Cheddar, and Monterey Jack cheese and a buttery breadcrumb crust.

 If you have ever made mac and cheese from scratch you know the biggest downfall of all: It separates into a gritty oily goo when reheated.
 It no longer tastes like homemade mac and cheese; it tastes like gritty buttered noodles.